 The African clawed frog is a semi-aquatic frog native to sub-Saharan Africa that readily acclimates to a wide range of habitats.
 These frogs can take over a habitat, and either out-compete or consume native species of frogs and fish.
-African clawed frogs also are often carriers of diseases that are harmful to amphibians and fish.
+African clawed frogs are often carriers of diseases that are harmful to amphibians and fish.
 Their ability to rapidly reproduce and spread make them a significant conservation concern.

 It is important to limit handling of African clawed frogs, due to the diseases these frogs could carry.
-Anyone who comes into contact with African clawed frogs should thoroughly clean his or her hands.
+Anyone who comes into contact with African clawed frogs should thoroughly clean their hands.

 Description and Range

 African clawed frogs have olive to brown skin, often with blotches or spots.
-These frogs have neither eye lids nor tongues.
-Their front feet are unwebbed while their back ones are fully webbed and have black, sharp claws.
-Mature female frogs grow to be about the size of an adult human fist.
+These frogs do not have eye lids, tongues, or vocal sacs.
+Their front feet are unwebbed while their back feet are fully webbed and have black, sharp claws.
+Mature females average larger than males, growing to larger than an adult human fist.
 Larvae (tadpoles) look like a small catfish, and their most prominent feature is a pair of long thing barbels that extend from each side of their chin.